LEv145/nDIDI/README.md

 ## What are the advantages?
 OwO

 * Easy to use
+* Changing component properties from the main file (Component name and other)
 * We have completely independent entities
 Before loading the component, now you don't need to depend on the fact that we have implemented dependencies in the client
 ```py